Working in the fitness industry is a highly rewarding career choice, and the demand for certified personal trainers has never been higher.

 And rather than refer clients to a nutrition expert, you can then offer the whole package.
-It would allow you to advise clients on what they do in the gym as well as how they structure their diet and meal plans at home.
+It would allow you to advise clients on what they do in the gym as well as how they structure their diet, meal plans, and supplements at home.

 And the best thing about the NCSF courses is that you can continue your educational journey as you complete a course.